Catskill Mountaineer

 • Make sure that you have plenty of time to complete the hike early.
 Schedule extra time for problems.
 Set a turnaround time.
 Do NOT deviate from this turnaround time.
 Many experienced hikers will set a time, like 1 PM, to turnaround if they have not reach their final goal.
 Make sure that you start early in the day.
 I personally have turned around less then a 1/4 mile from the summit numerous times.
 The mountain will be there for another day.
 No mountain is worth dying for.
 Make sure you know the time of day when the sun will set.
 Some GPS units will tell you this information based upon where you are located.

 • If you are hiking on marked DEC trails make sure that you register the hike in the DEC registration box.
 Put in an emergency phone number and your intended route, along with any optional goals you may or may not attempt.
 Try not to deviate from this plan.
 SAR will rely on this information to find you if you do not return.
-Your life may depend upon this registration.

 • The best views are almost always at the base of the waterfalls.
 The view at the top is often lousy.
 Some hikers become obsessed with getting to the top.
 Once on top, they discover that it was a waste of time.
 Sometimes they even take un-necessary risk to get there.

-• Never cross the waterway when the water is running fast, or if the water is deep.
+• Never cross the waterway when the water is running fast, or the water is deep.
 With clear mountain water, the water may not appear deep, but might actually be much deeper then you expect.
 Always remember that rock in the waterway has been ground smooth, and it much more slippery then regular rock.

 • Always be very careful standing near the top of waterfalls.
 Sometimes the rock may appear dry.
 But, humidity from the water can settle on the rock, and actually make it very slippery.
 It is easy to get fooled by rock that looks like it is dry.
 Sometimes you can see a waterline, and the rock can still be slippery on the dry side of the waterline on the rocks.
 Never assume that dry looking rock is actually dry.